rohityadavcloud/rohityadavcloud.github.io/about.markdown

 [Alex Huang](http://en.wikipedia.org/wiki/Alex_Huang) for inspiring me with his work on CloudStack's architecture and general (Java) design skills;
 [Chiradeep](https://twitter.com/chiradeep) for inspiring me with his work on networking and architecture in CloudStack;
 [Vaidik](https://github.com/vaidik) for inspiring me with his geekery, Python skills, startup interests and Mozillian experiences;
-[Pushkal](https://twitter.com/pushkalcodes) for inspiring with his startup [GetMeAShop](http://www.getmeashop.com), his winning attitude and [chutzpah](http://en.wikipedia.org/wiki/Chutzpah);
-my friends and colleagues in the CloudStack community for inspiring me with their contributions.
+my friends and colleagues in the Apache CloudStack community.